 Fire up the grill and throw on something new!
 Try these delicious Grilled Root Beer Pork Chops.
 This recipe is a keeper.

 The kids are out of school, and the mess has begun!
-We officially through caution to the wind, and jumped into our first craft project today and now I am covered in paint.
+We officially threw caution to the wind, and jumped into our first craft project today and now I am covered in paint.
 The last thing I wanted to do was make a mess in the kitchen too.
 Luckily for me, my Hubby loves to grill.
-These thick juicy pork chops are so flavorful and delicious.
+These thick juicy root beer pork chops are so flavorful and delicious.
 The kids love them because they are made with root beer.
 I love them because they taste like they came out of a 5 Star restaurant, and I didn’t have to cook them.

 Root Beer Pork Chops